elkmire/Lemonade/README.md

    - For RSA/ECC: use the private key corresponding to the public key used for encryption
 4. Enter the key password if required
 5. If an "Extra Option" was used during encryption, enter the same value
-6. Set the "Iterate" count to the same value used during encryption
-7. Click "Decrypt Data"
+6. Click "Decrypt Data"
-8. View the decrypted output or download the decrypted file
+7. View the decrypted output or download the decrypted file

 ### Digital Signatures